Evenwyne/careers-prep-for-the-interview/README.md

-# Important Preparation Before Your Interview
+# Preparation Before the Interview

 Follow this checklist below to know what you need to do the evening before and day of your interviews.

 ## What to Wear

 There are differences between how you should dress for an interview with a startup or tech company and what you should wear if you’re interviewing with a corporation, government entity, or a non-profit.
 Startups tend to be very casual (people wear jeans and t-shirts and shorts in the summer).
-Corporations, nonprofits, and government agencies tend to be either business casual (no jeans, sneakers but no suit jacket necessary) or business professional.
-Within corporations, financial services institutions and law firms are almost always require business attire (a suit).
+Corporations, nonprofits, and government agencies tend to be either business casual (no jeans or sneakers, but no suit jacket necessary) or business professional.
+Corporations, financial services institutions, and law firms almost always require business attire (a suit).

-In your interview, you want to dress slightly more formal (in the case of startups) or as formal (in the case of corporations that require suits) than your interviewers.
+In your interview, you want to dress slightly more formal (in the case of startups) or as formal as (in the case of corporations that require suits) your interviewers.

-The easiest way to quickly judge what the dress code is at a company is to go to the company’s website and see how people are dressed in the photos on their website.
+The easiest way to quickly judge what the dress code is at a company is to go to the company’s website and see how people are dressed in the photos there.

 If you’re interviewing at a startup, don’t dress as casually as their employees.
 Up your wardrobe game a bit by putting a blazer over your blouse/button up shirt and wear leather shoes rather than sneakers.

 If you’re interviewing at a big corporation and you have a recruiter helping you through the process, it is okay to ask that person what the dress code is if you’re not sure.

 ### Examples of Startup Interview Outfits